rsmml/spectrm-challenge/README.md

   **Install Ruby**

-  Once rbenv is installed we have to install the Ruby version to be able to run this app localy.
-Run on the terminal:
+  Once rbenv is installed we have to install the Ruby version to be able to run this app locally.
+Run, on the terminal:

   To check Ruby versions available:
   ```ruby